 The ICD-10 Mapping Technical Guide (including exemplars) is hosted here https://confluence.ihtsdotools.org/display/DOCICD10

 The map is a directed set of relationships from SNOMED CT source concepts to ICD-10 target classification codes.
 The SNOMED CT source domains for the MAP are limited to subtypes of 404684003 |clinical finding|, 272379006 |event| and 243796009 |situation with explicit context|.
 The target classification codes are ICD-10 2016 release.

-The map provided for the September 2022 release has been updated, and now represents a complete map from SNOMED CT International release to ICD-10 2016 version.
+The map provided for the September 2023 International Edition has been updated, and now represents a complete map from SNOMED CT International Edition to ICD-10 2016 version.

 The SNOMED to ICD-O (morphology) map has no additional concepts added as a result of the ICD-O 3.2 review or added due to CRS requests.

 We would welcome feedback on any issues that users of the map may detect when using the map.
 Issues should be submitted via email@example.com

 2.10.2.
 SNOMED CT to OWL conversion and classification